jupita-io/audio-websocket/README.md

 ## The Jupita WebSocket SDK explained
 Two tracks; outbound (touchpoint) + inbound (input)

+Within the dashboard UI touchpoints are referred to as 'channels', and inputs are referred to as 'customers'.

 In the below code snapshot you will see that the media stream handler connection is initiated by calling ‘connection.on’